DadSchoorse/vkBasalt/README.md

 This one of my first projects ever.
 Look at the code at your own risk.

 # Build
+You need the vulkan sdk to build this and glslangValidator to compile the shader.

 Simply use
 ```